History of Armenia: Soviet coup attempt, the Transition Period and the end of the Soviet Union

+Independent country and the Commonwealth

+In Alma-Ata, on 21 December, 11 Republics including Armenia became equal co-founders of the Commonwealth of Independent States by signing Alma-Ata Protocol to the Agreement on the Creation of the Commonwealth of Independent States, which entered into force for Armenia on 18 February 1992.

+Post-Soviet countries have signed a series of treaties and agreements to settle the legacy of the former Soviet Union multilaterally and bilaterally in particular status in international organizations including the United Nations and debts and assets and general agreements.

+Armenia was admitted into the United Nations on 2 March 1992 (Armenia and the United Nations).

+The Commonwealth strives to provide, in particular, a common economic space and freedom of movement.
+Armenia has signed an agreement on visa recognition and visa-free travel, Treaty on the Creation of the Economic Union and Agreement on the Establishment of a Free Trade Area and many other agreements and treaties.

 Armenia faced many challenges during its first years as a sovereign state.
 Several Armenian organizations from around the world quickly arrived to offer aid and to participate in the country's early years.
 From Canada, a group of young students and volunteers under the CYMA - Canadian Youth Mission to Armenia banner arrived in Ararat Region and became the first youth organization to contribute to the newly independent Republic.

 Following the Armenian victory in the First Nagorno-Karabakh War, both Azerbaijan and Turkey closed their borders and imposed a blockade which they retain to this day, severely affecting the economy of the fledgling republic.
 In October 2009 Turkey and Armenia signed a treaty to normalize relations.